2026-2027 Academic Catalog

 Advising

-Each student is assigned a provisional advisor for assistance during the first semester.
-Prior to registration for the second semester each student selects a major professor, who will serve as director of the student's advisory committee.
+Each student is assigned an advisor, and, for MS Thesis and PhD students, the program is guided by an advisory committee.
 The composition of this committee is representative of the general field of study in which the student expects to work.
 The committee helps to plan the student's entire program.
-The committee generally meets with the student twice a year to offer suggestions and assess progress in the program and thesis research.
+The committee generally meets with the student once a year to offer suggestions and assess progress in the program.

 Doctor of Philosophy in Biology (BIO)